-- d.
+d.
 19th Century Industrial development: In the western side of Ilminster, including historic former train station and mills.

-Courtyard style high density. - e.
-Late twentieth Century: Blackdown- a complete housing estate with generous plots to the north.
+Courtyard style high density.

+- e.
+Late 20th Century: Blackdown View is a complete housing estate with generous plots to the north.
 An average 21 dph consisting of semi detached or terraces.
 Generous communal spaces of roads and verges. - f.
-Late twentieth Century: Summerlands to the west of the town centre has small good family housing.
+Late 20th Century: Summerlands to the west of the town centre has small good family housing.
 It has a suburban character.
 Good layour that allows for views into and out of Ilminster.
-An average 27 dph.
+An average 27 DPH.